 The proposals incorporate the Foundry Lea (formerly Vearse Farm) development land, currently in Symondsbury parish, into Bridport parish.
-In addition, those dwellings in Symondsbury at the West Cliff estate, Watton Park, Magdalen Lane and Pine View would become part of Bridport parish.
-To offset these changes and to retain Symondsbury's rural parish status, it is proposed that the village of Pymore, currently in Allington and Bradpole parishes, and the rural area of Allington parish, be transferred to Symondsbury.
+In addition, those dwellings in Symondsbury at the West Cliff estate, Magdalen Lane and Pine View would become part of Bridport parish.
+To offset these changes and to retain Symondsbury's rural parish status, it is proposed that the rural area of Allington parish, be transferred to Symondsbury.